Ambira/ORSN-React/README.md

+An Updated website for Operational Research Society of Nepal (ORSN) built from React + Vite with updated timeline and Conference Page updated as required.

+To preview the hosted website the link is https://orsn.org.np/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.